hpufo/Newton/README.md

 Run a production build with(Install webpack gloablly first): "webpack -p"

-Drop app.min.js in the ChromeExt folder

-Go to chrome://extensions
+Go to chrome://extensions in chrome

-The click "Load unpacked extensions" then navigate to the ChromeExt folder.
+Then click "Load unpacked extensions" then navigate to the ChromeExt folder.